 Miami, Florida, USA

 Conference: 19-20 October | Short Course: 21 October

 Call for Papers

-The IEEE Bipolar/BiCMOS Circuits and Technology Meeting (BCTM) is the premier forum for technical communication focused on the needs and interests of the bipolar and BiCMOS community.
+The IEEE Bipolar/BiCMOS Circuits and Technology Meeting (BCTM) is the premier forum for technical communication mainly focused on the needs and interests of bipolar and BiCMOS technology and circuit community.
 Papers covering the design, modeling, performance, fabrication, testing and application of bipolar and BiCMOS integrated circuits and devices as well as high-performance circuits using other competitive technologies such as CMOS, SiC, GaN, GaAs, and InP are solicited.
 All papers must be suitable for a twenty-minute presentation.
 Text and figures must not have been presented at other conferences or published in any scientific or technical publications prior to BCTM.